Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 The notification schedule settings on Pumble, the business messaging app

-As you might have noticed at the bottom of the image above, Pumble also has a built-in reminder feature, allowing you to get back to a coworker’s message at a more convenient time.
+Pumble also has a built-in reminder feature, allowing you to revisit a coworker’s message at a more convenient time.
 To get the same result on Teams, you’d have to use the Remind app (which is a third-party add-on).

-Similarly, Pumble also allows users to schedule their messages or even plan recurring messages.
-According to Microsoft, Teams has a similar feature, though I haven’t been able to find it in the version of the app I was using.
+Similarly, Pumble also lets users schedule their messages or even plan recurring messages.
+According to Microsoft, Teams has a similar feature, though I wasn’t able to find it during my tests.

 💡 PUMBLE PRO TIP

-For more information on how you can customize your notifications in Pumble, check out this guide:
+For more information on how Pumble can help users avoid notification fatigue, check out this guide:

 Pumble vs Microsoft Teams: Both apps offer plenty of storage, but MS Teams makes you use it